 |It looked like Paul McGrady was going to single-handedly turn a college campus into a major evangelistic force and then came that tragic trip through Tulsa toward a youth camp. . . . [ read more ]|

-ebooks: Alfredo Del Rosso, an Italian captivated by a vision Bulgarian tapestry Mr. Missionary, I have a question The Kingdom strikes back: Signs of the Messiah at work Our balanced attack: How Nazarenes finance world evangelism Pasta, pizza and pinocchio Jonah, reluctant missionary Rookie Notebook: My first nine months as a missionary Other books and articles
+ebooks: Alfredo Del Rosso, an Italian captivated by a vision God's Bulgarian tapestry Mr. Missionary, I have a question The Kingdom strikes back: Signs of the Messiah at work in Haiti Our balanced attack: How Nazarenes finance world evangelism Pasta, pizza and Pinocchio Jonah, reluctant missionary Rookie Notebook: Our first nine months as missionaries in Italy Other books and articles

 10/40 Window explanation and map Seeking God's will?
 African martyr's commitment Mission trip fundraising Ten ways to ruin mission trips Nazarene Missions International resources